 - 1 small clove garlic, minced

-- Mix all the ingredients for dipping sauce together and stir until the sugar dissolves. can be kept in the refrigerator for up to 1week max
+- Mix all the ingredients for dipping sauce together and stir until the sugar dissolves.
+It can be kept in the refrigerator for up to 1 week max

-- Bring a large pot of salted water to a boil.
+- Use the knife to run through the back of the shrimp to remove the dark lines along the back.
+Keep the shells in tact, though (this is to prevent the shrimp from curling while being cooked).
+Bring a large pot of salted water to a boil.
 Drop in the shrimp (unpeeled and undeveined), bring back to a boil, and cook just until pink and firm to the touch, 1 to 3 minutes.
 Lift out immediately with tongs or chopsticks and transfer to a plate to cool

 - Bring the water back to a boil.
 Drop in the soaked vermicelli, cook for 2 minutes, or until soft, and drain.
 Refresh with cold water, drain, and set aside